'Ruth Bader Ginsburg' Reminds Us Why The Justice Is A True Legal Icon

 In Reed v.
 Reed in 1971, Ginsburg's "brief won the case, convincing the [Supreme Court] justices for the first time in the nation's history that gender-based discrimination violated the equal protection clause of the Fourteenth Amendment."
 Reed struck down an Idaho statute that favored men as administrators of estates.

 Ginsburg also took on equality cases for male plaintiffs and won.
-For instance, Charles Moritz, a single man who had nursing expenses from caring for an elderly mother was denied a tax deduction that would have been available to a single woman.
-Ginsburg and her husband Martin worked on this case together and won in the U.S. Court of Appeals for the Tenth Circuit.
+For instance, Charles Moritz, a single man who had nursing expenses from caring for his elderly mother, was denied a tax deduction that would have been available to a single woman.
+Ginsburg and her husband, Marty, worked on this case together and won in the U.S. Court of Appeals for the 10th Circuit.

 Ginsburg did not foresee being a trailblazer for equality.
 As a law student, her passion was civil procedure.
 Ginsburg started as "The World's Greatest Living Authority on Section Umpty-ump of the Swedish Civil Practice Act in relation to Section Ump-Umpty" of the Federal Rules of Civil Procedure, according to a friend quoted in the book, referring to time she spent in Sweden, studying their system.
 But she developed into a "tiger" for equality, "a quiet tiger, a moderate, sensible tiger, but a fearsome tiger."